-Alison Abrams, who spent the previous eight years as a member of the San Diego State coaching staff, is in her fourth season as an assistant rowing coach at UConn in 2016-17 and serves as the team's recruiting coordinator.
+Alison Abrams is in her fourth season as an assistant rowing coach at UConn in 2016-17 and serves as the team's recruiting coordinator.

-Abrams served as San Diego State's interim head coach since January of 2013 and the team finished second overall at the Western Intercollegiate Rowing Association championship in the spring.
-The varsity four, novice eight and second novice eight all won silver medals while the second varsity eight won a bronze.
+Abrams served as San Diego State's interim head coach from January to May 2013 and the team finished second overall at the Western Intercollegiate Rowing Association championship in the spring.
+The Varsity Four, Novice Eight and Second Novice Eight all won silver medals while the Second Varsity Eight won a bronze.

 Abrams is a 2005 graduate of San Diego State and was a coxswain for the Aztecs as a student-athlete.
-As a member of the second varsity eight team, the Aztecs won the silver medal at the 2002 WIRA championship and the bronze in 2003.
-The collegiate eight she led was fifth at the Head of the Charles in Boston in 2005.
+As a member of the Second Varsity Eight, the Aztecs won the silver medal at the 2002 WIRA championship and the bronze in 2003.
+The Collegiate Eight she led was fifth at the Head of the Charles in Boston in 2005.